Qing Dynasty in the 1700s AD

 The Qing Dynasty continued to rule strongly until near the end of the 1700s AD.
 In 1735, the Yongsheng Emperor died and his son, the 24-year-old Qianlong Emperor, took power.
 Like his father and grandfather, the Qianlong Emperor kept power in his own hands.

 Qianlong Emperor conquers the Uighurs

-Qianlong took advantage of the weakness of Central Asian kingdoms and the collapse of the Safavids in West Asia to send his army further west and conquer a lot of Central Asia, including the Uighurs in 1759 AD.
-He also got more control over Tibet and Nepal, to the south.
-But when he tried to conquer further south into Burma, Thailand, and Vietnam, his army lost.
+The Qianlong Emperor took advantage of the weakness of Central Asian kingdoms and the collapse of the Safavids in West Asia to send his army further west and conquer a lot of Central Asia, including the Uighurs in 1759 AD.
+Under the Qianlong emperor, China also started exporting porcelain to Europe again.

 Bibliography and further reading about the history of China: